 Eating whole grain is good at the best of times.
 When you are pregnant, the added fiber in whole grains can help with pregnancy-related constipation and digestive trouble as well.
 Plus, when it comes to folate content, whole grains aren’t too shabby!
-Just two tablespoons of wheat germ contain 40 mcg of folate, getting you to 10 percent of your daily target intake.
+Just 2 tablespoons of wheat germ contain 40 mcg of folate, getting you to 6% of your daily target intake.
 You can also get your folic acid via fortified whole-grain breads and pastas or breakfast cereals.

 Fortified Foods Will Boost Folic Acid Intake

 Breads, white rice, cereals, cornmeal, pasta, and flours are all available in the market in fortified variants.
 Check the packaging to be sure of how much folic acid each serving contains and take care to stick to the right portion sizes to avoid having more than you intended.
 Some breakfast cereals even deliver a 100% of your daily recommended levels of folic acid in each serving.
 However, as you will see in the next section, fortified foods may not be the most ideal way to get your folic acid through diet.

 Avoid Liver And Limit Fortified Foods When Pregnant